A ten-point checklist for busy Procurement Managers

 Here’s a handy 10-point checklist that will help you quickly check if the RFT fundamentals will attract good suppliers:

-- What’s it all about – look for a short summary at the start of the RFT, (no more than a page) that describes the product or service you’re procuring.
+- What’s it all about – look for a short summary at the start of the RFT, (no more than a couple of pages) that describes the product or service you’re procuring.
 Putting 60 pages of terms and conditions at the start of your RFT will put off high performing, busy suppliers – so leave them to the end or add them as a link.

 - Pre-conditions – Are there clear fact-based pre-conditions that will indicate the minimum requirements for tenderers?
 These should be at the start of the document, so that unsuitable suppliers won’t waste time (yours and theirs!) in responding.